2000 National League Division Series: Game 4

-In perhaps the most unlikely great pitching performance in recent memory, Bobby Jones, the Mets' fourth starter, completely shut down the Giants offense, hurling a masterful one-hit shutout to clinch the series for the Mets.
-Mixing 85 MPH fastballs and 65 MPH curveballs, Jones thoroughly baffled Giant hitters all afternoon, setting down the side in order in eight of nine innings.
+In perhaps the most unlikely pitching performance in recent memory, Bobby Jones, the Mets' fourth starter, completely shut down the Giants offense, hurling a one-hit shutout to clinch the series for the Mets.
+Mixing 85 MPH fastballs and 65 MPH curveballs, Jones baffled Giant hitters all afternoon, setting down the side in order in eight of nine innings.
 Jeff Kent's leadoff double in the fifth inning would be the Giants' only hit.
 Jones would get all the offense he would need on Robin Ventura's two-run home run in the first inning off Mark Gardner.
 The Mets padded their lead in the fifth on Edgardo Alfonso's two-run double.
-Jones got Barry Bonds to fly out to center to end the game, and set off a raucous celebration at Shea Stadium.
+Jones got Barry Bonds to fly out to center to end the game, and set off a celebration at Shea Stadium.